piotrek1555/Azure-Fundamentals-Workshops/Instructions/01-Virtual-machines/1-Create-a-basic-virtual-machine-from-portal.md

 1. Sign-in to the Azure portal: https://portal.azure.com

-2. From the All services blade in the Portal Menu, search for and select Virtual machines, and then click `+Add`, and choose `+Virtual machine` from the drop down.
+2. From the Top search bar in the Portal Menu, search for and select Virtual machines, and then click `+Add`, and choose `+Virtual machine` from the drop down.

 3. On the `Basics` tab, fill in the following information (leave the defaults for everything else):